haessr/haessr/README.md

 ### Hi there 👋

 My name is Haessler but everyone calls me Haess.
-I am a network engineer who, after a sabbatical year, decided to switch to a career in software development that turns out to be the topic that I enjoyed the most during my years in college.
-To achieve this goal, I choose Le Wagon's web development bootcamp which I attended remotely due to the pandemic.
+I am a network engineer who, after a sabbatical year, decided to switch to a career in software development which happens to be the subject I most enjoyed during my years at university.
+To achieve this goal, I choose the Le Wagon web development bootcamp that I attended remotely due to the pandemic.

 During the 7 years prior to this transition in my career I have worked on projects that involved mission critical systems, the exposure to these high-paced environments allowed me to develop effective communication to collaborate with other teams and also problem solving skills as a member of tier 3 support teams.